 Assign customer point and area-based (land use) demands to nodes in the network using various methods

 Use the connection to telemetry to perform demand area analysis, calibration, and leakage simulations

 Share computing resources across teams with multi-core simulations to maximize hardware resources

-Run a simulation many times, modifying one or two values each time
+Run a simulation many times using cloud scalability, modifying one or two values each time